silnrsi/pysilfont/docs/docs.md

 - order glif elements and attributes in the order they are described in the UFO spec

 Most of the above can be overridden by [parameters](#parameters)

+The check & fix tests are being developed, and will cover items like required fields in fontinfo.plist.
+The check & fix behaviour can be controlled by [parameters](#parameters), including turning off by setting the checkfix parameter to none.

 ## Known limitations
 The following are known limitations that will be addressed in the future: